ROCm/rocPRIM/README.md

 #
 # !
 IMPORTANT !
 # On ROCm platform set C++ compiler to HCC.
 You can do it by adding 'CXX=<path-to-hcc>'
-# before 'cmake' or setting cmake option 'CMAKE_CXX_COMPILER' to path to HCC compiler.
+# before 'cmake' or setting cmake option 'CMAKE_CXX_COMPILER' to path to the HCC compiler.
 #
 [CXX=hcc] cmake -DBUILD_BENCHMARK=ON ../. # or cmake-gui ../.